 Develop your structural engineering skills to assess damage and make informed decisions on whether to repair or dismantle damaged buildings

-Develop your structural engineering skills to assess damage and make informed decisions on whether to repair or dismantle a damaged building.
+Develop your structural engineering skills to assess the damage and make informed decisions on whether to repair or dismantle a damaged building.

 After completing this course, participants will be able to: